Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Information-Grounding Guidance

 \section{Information-Grounding Guidance}

 Building on the observations in Section~\ref{sec:motivation}, we hypothesise that the potential of CFG has not been fully utilised in SwAR models.
 In SwAR models, guidance signals often weakens progressively with each sampling step, making it disadvantageous to directly apply guidance strategies deployed in diffusion models, as illustrated in Figure~\ref{fig:diff-vs-swar}.
 This gap can be narrowed by tuning the guidance signals of AR models so that they more closely align with the evenness and divergence patterns observed in diffusion models.
 Such an effect could be achieved through alternative guidance methods that selectively emphasise certain important regions or foreground features of the image.

 In light of this, we introduce a new guidance framework based on the key observation from Section~\ref{sec:motivation} that \textbf{not all tokens should be equally guided}.
 As alluded to in the previous paragraph, our method needs to identify semantically important features at inference time and amplify their corresponding guidance signals.
-In its general form, our framework is defined as
+To this end, our framework is defined as